Paris–Le Bourget Airport

 Paris–Le Bourget Airport (Aéroport de Paris-Le Bourget) (IATA: LBG, ICAO: LFPB) is an airport located within portions of the communes of Le Bourget, Bonneuil-en-France, Dugny and Gonesse, 6 NM north-northeast of Paris, France.

-Once Paris's principal airport, it is now used only for general aviation, including business jet operations.
+Once the principal airport of Paris, it is now used only for general aviation, including business jet operations.
 It also hosts air shows, most notably the Paris Air Show.
 The airport is operated by Groupe ADP under the brand Paris Aéroport.

 History

 The airport started commercial operations in 1919 and was Paris's only airport until the construction of Orly Airport in 1932.
 It is famous as the landing site for Charles Lindbergh's historic solo transatlantic crossing in 1927 in the Spirit of St. Louis, and had been the departure point two weeks earlier for the French biplane L'Oiseau Blanc (The White Bird), which took off in an attempt at a transatlantic flight, but then mysteriously disappeared.
 Howard Hughes flew the second nonstop flight from New York to Paris in 1939, landing at Le Bourget and thereafter continuing onward to Moscow.

 On 25 June 1940, Adolf Hitler began his first and only tour of Paris, with Albert Speer and an entourage, from Le Bourget Airport.